 Credible and humane.
 72 remains confident presenting business data while possessing gracious human qualities.

 A humanist font shows evidence of a human holding a pen and has its roots in calligraphy evoking a feeling of warmth and personality.

 Preview the fonts of 72’s English character set.

 72 supports Windows Glyph List (WGL) and is available in all Western, Central and Eastern European languages.

 SAP is pleased to announce that 72, an altogether new typeface designed specifically for SAP and SAP Fiori, has won a Red Dot Award for Communication Design Category in 2017.

 The Red Dot Design Award is one of the most prestigious design awards worldwide.
 With more than 8,000 submissions from 50 countries this year alone, 72 was honored with a Red Dot Award for Communication Design.
-Check the Red Dot Award site for more details of our success.
+Check the Red Dot Award site and our announcement for more details of our success.